catalingavan/KissLog.Sdk/README.md

 ## Focused for developers

-KissLog abition is to create an unobtrusive logging solution for .NET applications.
+KissLog goal is to create an unobtrusive logging framework for .NET.

-With this in mind, KissLog is built with the following principles:
+With this in mind, KissLog is built on the following principles:

-* it is easy to install for existing, legacy applications
+* It is easy to install for existing, legacy applications

-* it is lightweight, and it does not bring unnecessary dependencies
+* It is lightweight, and it does not bring unnecessary dependencies

-* transparent configuration (we try to avoid confusing xml settings)
+* Transparent configuration (we try to avoid confusing xml settings)

-* it is highly customisable, being adaptive to application changes and specific scenarios
+* It is highly customisable, being adaptive to application changes and specific scenarios